jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Show me the new way

-Our major goals for this new way were:
+Our major goals for this new way were two-fold:

-Firstly, to scale what we were doing in support to reach more customers.
+First, we had to scale what we were doing in support to reach more customers.
 We weren't planning to hire a huge support team, so we had to find a way to amplify our message.

-Secondly, to not let the quality of support we'd always provided waver.
+Second, we couldn't let the quality of support we'd always provided waver.
 Basically, we weren't OK with giving our loyal customers a shitty experience.

 We've been working on this new approach for a few years now, and I'm really